Blog

 Database instead of Excel lists: Why a structured data storage in clinical studies with medical devices is decisive

-At MedxTeam, the focus is on clinical data.
-In this context, as CRO, we not only carry out clinical tests (studies) with medical devices in accordance with MDR and ISO 14155, but also offer all other options and forms of data collection.
-We attach particular importance to structured and quality -assured data storage in order to create a reliable evidence base.
-Our expertise ranges from the planning and implementation of electronic data acquisition systems to the analysis of complex studies data.
-In this article, we explain in this article why a database is the key to efficient and regulatory data.
+At medXteam, clinical data is our core focus.
+As a CRO, we not only conduct clinical trials (studies) with medical devices in accordance with the MDR and ISO 14155, but also offer all other options and forms of data collection.
+We place particular emphasis on structured and quality-assured data storage to create a reliable evidence base.
+Our expertise ranges from the planning and implementation of electronic data collection systems to the analysis of complex study data.
+In this article, we explain why a database is key to efficient and regulatory-compliant data use.

 Abbreviations